Error Handling

 For example,

-if you tried to use VendingMachineError
+if you tried to use VendingMachineError from examples earlier in this chapter

-in the summarize(_:)
+in the summarize(_:) function above,

 that code would produce an error at compile time.